appliedcognetics/esgWorkshop/src/workshop/documents/part_databricks.md

 ![Launch DB](../images/module00/launch_db.png)
 1. Create a Cluster
 ![Create A Cluster](../images/module00/create_a_cluster.png)
-1. Using the default settings
+1. Using the default settings, shown in the image, for this *Lab* we only need a single user instance. **Apache 3.3.0**, **DataBricks 11.3 LTS** worked in this example.
+Check the advise of the SynapseML documentation if there is an issue.
 ![Cluster Settings](../images/module00/default_cluster.png)
-1. Install PyMUPDF
+1. Install the PyMUPDF libraries for the cluster.
 ![Install Libraries](../images/module00/install_libraries.png)
 1. Enter **pymupdf==1.21.0**
 1. Click **Install**